-Even if your income fluctuates due to casual employment, you may still qualify for a home loan in Australia.
+Even if your income fluctuates due to casual employment you can still qualify for a home loan in Australia.
+Here's how.

 There are a range of specialist and regular lenders in the Australian market who can provide loans to those who work on a casual basis.
 While many lenders consider casual employees too big a risk due to their fluctuating income, this is not always the case, and there are ways for a casual employee to obtain a home loan just like any other gainfully employed Australian, usually through a low doc home loan.

 A low doc home loan is a mortgage that is designed for the self employed or someone who receives an irregular income and can’t prove it through normal means.
 However, these types of loans are considered to be of a higher risk than the regular home loan, and so higher rates and in some cases lower maximum LVRs (the amount you can borrow in relation to the property's purchase price or value) can apply.